Myster-Tee/TinfoilWebServer/README.md

 A default [Dockerfile](./Dockerfile) is provided to build the image.

-From the root of the repository, run the following command to build the image:
+To build the image, from the root of the repository, run the following command:
 ```sh
 docker build -t tinfoilwebserver:latest .
 ```